freeman-lab/embed-images/README.md

 [![NPM version][npm-image]][npm-url]
 [![js-standard-style][standard-image]][standard-url]

-> replace image files in markdown with base64
+> embed image files in markdown as base64

 Takes a markdown file with images referenced by file and embeds the image content as `base64`.
 Useful if you want to render standalone markdown files without serving or hosting individual image files.
 Currently only handles `png` files.